Cantera/cantera/doc/sphinx/reference/onedim/nonlinear-solver.md

 performs a series of iterations until the solution converges with the help of a damping parameter.

-For each iteration, k, the solution is updated using the following relation:
+For each iteration, $k$, the solution is updated using the following relation:

 $$
 J(x^{(k)}) \left( x^{(k+1)} - x^{(k)} \right) = -\lambda^{(k)} F(x^{(k)})